Lakeville High School (Lakeville, Indiana)

-Lakeville High School is a historic high school building located at Lakeville, St. Joseph County, Indiana.
+Lakeville High School is a historic high school building located at Lakeville, Indiana.
 It was built in 1931, and is a two-story, "T"-plan, Collegiate Gothic style brick building.
 It sits on a concrete foundation and has a flat roof with brick and stone parapet wall.
 The front facade consists of a central tower flanked by two long wings ending in towers of similar proportion.
 The school closed in 1983, and now houses a community center.

 It was listed on the National Register of Historic Places in 1991.